 Kristy is committed to the greater Portland community and has served on the board of Big Brothers Big Sisters of Southern Maine since 2008, and as its Board President from 2013-2015.
-She recently joined the board of a newly-created Maine nonprofit corporation, Maternal Health Alliance of Maine, an organization committed to supporting women facing maternal challenges, including post-partum depression, through awareness, collaboration, education, and communication.
+She also serves as Vice President of Maternal Health Alliance of Maine, an organization committed to supporting women facing maternal challenges, including post-partum depression, through awareness, collaboration, education, and communication.

-She lives in Scarborough with her husband and two daughters.
+She lives in Scarborough with her husband and three children.